 Thorn Europhane Pilote T2

-On this side, the ignitor and capacitors can be seen.
-The gear tray looks grey, but it is actually black!
-It's just covered in dust.
+On this side, the ignitor and twin capacitors can be seen.
+The gear tray looks grey, but it is actually black - the dust is quite thick!

 The tray can be easily removed to allow the gear to be changed, should it need to be.